pavitrakadiyala/DocSer/README.md

 ## **Overview**

 **DocSemantic** is a semantic search system that allows users to upload documents (PDFs or text files) and query them using natural language.
 This system is powered by AI techniques to understand and retrieve relevant sections from the documents based on the user's query.
-It is built using a combination of Flask for the backend, React for frontend, Pinecone for efficient vector storage and retrieval, and pre-trained sentence transformers for generating document embeddings.
+It is built using a combination of Flask for the backend, React for front end, Pinecone for efficient vector storage and retrieval, and pre-trained sentence transformers for generating document embeddings.

 ## **Features**